SemeniukRuslan/AuthenticationAndLoginSystemWithJWT/README.md

 * username should be a positive length;
 * password should be a positive length;
 * email should be not empty and have a valid format;
-* role must not be empty and contain "user"or "admin"or "mod"or all together ;
+* role must not be empty and contain "user"or "admin"or "mod"or all together.

 Before the operation login the following conditions must be met:
 * all fields should be present;
 * username should be a positive length;
-* password should be a positive length;
+* password should be a positive length.

 Before accessing the resources of the main controller:
 * valid token;
-* appropriate role to the content;
+* appropriate role to the content.

 ### Register a new User
 To register a new user, send a POST request to the /api/auth/register endpoint with the following JSON payload: